LatinLock Logo

 Step 4: Add your shipping address note

-In the 'Shipping address' text box that comes up (under 'Checkout delivery options'), Enter 'Shipping address' plus your note, for example: 'Shipping address (Please enter only Latin/Roman characters)'.
+In the 'Shipping address' text box that comes up (under 'Checkout delivery options'), enter 'Shipping address' plus your note, for example: 'Shipping address (Please enter only Latin/Roman characters)'.

 You can adjust the wording to match your brand tone, but clarity is essential.